Skip to content

 The Practical Diameter Ranges and Their Applications

-Sub-4mm probes (typically 2.2mm–3.9mm) represent the precision inspection tier.
-These diameters access ports and passages that larger instruments simply cannot reach: aircraft engine fuel nozzle passages, small-bore hydraulic manifolds, precision casting internal channels, and the spark plug ports of automotive engines where the bore limits inspection access to roughly 14mm.
-Image quality at this diameter range has improved significantly with advances in miniature CMOS sensor technology, but remains the weakest link relative to larger probes.
-Operators working in this range should expect to manage lighting carefully and accept some image quality compromise relative to larger instruments.
+Sub-4mm probes (2.2mm–3.9mm) represent the precision inspection tier.
+These diameters access ports and passages that larger instruments simply cannot reach: aircraft engine fuel nozzle passages, small-bore hydraulic manifolds, precision casting internal channels, and the spark plug ports of automotive engines.
+Image quality at this range is the weakest link relative to larger probes.

-4mm–6mm probes cover the broadest range of industrial inspection applications and represent the highest-volume segment of the market.
+4mm–6mm probes cover the broadest range of industrial inspection applications.
 Turbine engine borescope ports are almost universally sized for this range.
-Compressor cylinders, gearboxes, pipeline weld inspection, and most heat exchanger tube interior work falls here.
 At this diameter range, manufacturers can fit higher-resolution sensors, more powerful illumination, and full four-way articulation — making these instruments the most capable all-rounders.
-For organizations that need a single instrument to cover multiple asset types, this is the range to optimize for.

 6mm–10mm probes serve applications where access geometry is generous and image quality or measurement capability is the priority.
-Large bore reciprocating compressor cylinders, ship engine cylinder liners, reactor vessel nozzle inspections, and large-diameter pipeline interiors all accommodate this range comfortably.
-The additional space in the insertion tube allows for larger illumination arrays — critical for imaging large cavity surfaces uniformly — and more robust articulation mechanisms.
-Instruments in this range also tend to carry better environmental sealing, making them more suitable for wet or contaminated inspection environments.
+Large bore reciprocating compressor cylinders, ship engine cylinder liners, and large-diameter pipeline interiors all accommodate this range.
+The additional space allows for larger illumination arrays and more robust articulation mechanisms.

-Above 10mm enters the push-rod and pan-tilt camera territory, where the inspection system is less a traditional endoscope and more a remotely operated camera on a delivery mechanism.
-These systems cover long pipeline runs and large vessel interiors where flexibility is less important than reach and illumination coverage.
+Above 10mm enters the push-rod and pan-tilt camera territory, where the inspection system covers long pipeline runs and large vessel interiors where flexibility is less important than reach and illumination coverage.

 Access Port Geometry Is Not the Only Constraint

-Working length — the effective reach of the insertion tube — needs to account for the full path length from the access point to the farthest inspection target, including any deviation from a straight line.
+Working length needs to account for the full path length from the access point to the farthest inspection target, including any deviation from a straight line.
 Path tortuosity effectively reduces working length, sometimes significantly.
-When in doubt, specify more length than the nominal geometry suggests and confirm the instrument can be pushed the required distance through the actual path geometry.

 Durability Considerations by Application

 Probe diameter affects durability in ways that compound over time.
 Finer probes are more susceptible to kinking from tight bends held under load, more vulnerable to crush damage if caught between metal surfaces, and more sensitive to contamination ingress at the distal seal.
-For high-frequency inspection environments — daily or weekly use across multiple shifts — a slightly larger probe with better mechanical robustness will often outlast a finer alternative by a significant margin, even if the finer probe technically accesses all required locations.
+For high-frequency inspection environments, a slightly larger probe with better mechanical robustness will often outlast a finer alternative by a significant margin.

 Conclusion